davidlattimore/wild/README.md

 should ensure that the other linkers aren't doing work on something that Wild doesn't support.
 In
 particular:

-* No debug info should be linked. e.g. pass --strip-debug to all linkers
+* Wild always does `--gc-sections`, so for a fair comparison, that should be passed to all the linkers.
+* Wild defaults to `-z now`, so best to pass that to all linkers.

 There might be other flags that speed up the other linkers by letting them avoid some work that they're currently doing.
 If you know of such flags, please let me know.